 Nicky Chue is a queer BPOC ﬁlmmaker from Berlin who spends a lot of their time sitting in nature and identifying bees.
 Florence Low is a queer British Armenian artist, graphic designer, photographer, drag king and dreamy Pisces.
 They are currently obsessed with Kate Bush, cats, queer space in London, astrology and attachment styles.

 Summer M is a visual artist living in London.
 Their work moves between personal and collective experiences of desire, hope and despair.
 Immersed in these transformative edges of loss, other worlds marked by new ways of being together slowly emerge.

 April Lin is an artist and filmmaker investigating the pluralities of truths constructed, contained, and disseminated via image-making.
 Merging experimental techniques with a commitment to centring marginalised knowledges, they approach the moving image as a tool to remember forgotten pasts, honour erased presents, and imagine new futures.

-I’m an artist working at the intersection between writing and video.
-I use my work to negotiate with the world, so it often traverses the lines of identity and experience.
+Morisha Moodley is an artist working at the intersection between writing and video.
+They use their work to negotiate with the world, so it often traverses the lines of identity and experience.